Skip to main content

 Crates have a few more things to keep track of.
 Mainly the type of crate as well as the content of said crate.
 The position of crates, as opposed to orbs and cells, should be placed exactly on the ground.

-Furthermore, the "quat" for rotation are a lot more important here to get right so your crates look like they're sitting correctly on the ground.
+Furthermore, the quat for rotation is a lot more important to get right here so your crates look like they're sitting correctly on the ground.

 'wood crate type